twitchy-ears/ao3-wrapped/README.md

 # Installation

-This is based off the excellent [ao3_api](https://github.com/ArmindoFlores/ao3_api) however that doesn't support history yet, so I wrote [a fork of it](https://github.com/twitchy-ears/ao3_api).
+This is based off the excellent [ao3_api](https://github.com/ArmindoFlores/ao3_api) however that doesn't support history yet, so I wrote [a fork of it](https://github.com/twitchy-ears/ao3_api), specifically these instructions use a branch of that fork that is more verbose to let people see whats happening as it runs.

 This was written after work on my work machine running python3.8 and its quickly written and a bit hacky, but you'll want to do something like this on a linux machine.
 As usual make modifications as required: